jaimetur/PhotoMigrator/help/3-synology-photos.md

 - If you configure properly the file 'Config.ini' and execute this Extra Mode, the script will connect automatically to your Synology Photos database and will remove ALL the assets and Albums found.
 - To execute this Extra Mode, you can use the Flag: _'-srAll, --synology-remove-all-assets'_

-> [!IMPORTANT]
+  > **⚠ IMPORTANT:**
   > This process is irreversible and will clean all from your Synology Photos account.
 Use it if you are completelly sure of what you are doing.

   > ### Example of use:
   ```